Triple social media tax to fund mental health worker in every schools – Lib Dems

 The Liberal Democrats are calling on the Government to triple tax for social media firms to fund a dedicated mental health professional in every school in England.

-The proposal, which will be debated among delegates at the autumn conference in Bournemouth, would see the 2% digital services levy raised to 6%, the party says.
+The proposal, which will be debated among delegates at the autumn conference in Bournemouth, would see the 2% digital services levy raised to 6% of company revenues.

-This would provide funding for a mental health worker to be placed in 22,000 state schools across England, it claims.
+This would provide funding for a mental health worker to be placed in 22,000 state schools across England, the party says.

-It comes as party health spokesperson Daisy Cooper warned mental health has “dropped off the political radar” as she introduces a wider package of proposals, including regular check-ups on the NHS for those at risk.
+It comes as deputy leader Daisy Cooper warned mental health has “dropped off the political radar” as she introduces a wider package of proposals, including regular check-ups on the NHS for those at risk.

 Lib Dem education and children’s spokeswoman Munira Wilson said: “Young people are facing a mental health emergency and we need to act now to tackle it.